 The sound-scape is not natural, as you wouldn’t experience these sounds in their entirety, in nature.
 You may experience several of these intonations and resonances in isolated ways in the course of a day.
 Various sources of white and background electronic and ambient noises will create the same sounds, but the Synctuitions and bin-aural programs combine these sounds in unique ways that are designed to promote specific outcomes and responses, based on the way we have come to understand how the brain works.

 The desired gamma wave state is something that can take individuals, even disciplined, regularly practicing “learners” months and even years to achieve.
-Imagine if you could fast track the achievement of this state through assistance.
-Apart from encouraging you to meditate, as you would feel the change in your mood and mental state within a week, the achievable, easy access to this state entrains it in a way that exercises your brain to modify and self-regulate its brainwaves and neurochemicals.
-The rewards you get psychologically from a more positive and relaxed state will no doubt make the practice become easier, and therefore more habitual, placing you in a positive chicken-egg situation.
+Imagine if you could fast-track the achievement of this state through assistance.
+Apart from encouraging you to meditate, you will feel a change in your mood and mental state within a week.

-During meditation, many practitioners of the esoteric and religious schools use chanting of specific sounds and syllables at specific frequencies to assist the achievement of specific levels of brainwave states/levels of meditation.
+During meditation, many practitioners of the esoteric and religious schools use chanting of specific sounds and syllables at specific frequencies to assist the achievement of specified levels of brainwave states/levels of meditation.

 During meditation one is encouraged and at some point required to achieve deeper levels of relaxation and conscious receptivity.
-Significant research has been done on the “OM” mantra for instance that conclude that resonance plays a causal role in stimulating frequencies within the body and immediate environment to achieve a specific mental (brainwave) state.
+Significant research has been done on the “OM” mantra, concluding that resonance plays a causal role in stimulating frequencies within the body and immediate environment to achieve a specific mental (brainwave) state.

 The role of sound in achieving different conscious states since our more “primitive” evolutionary stages in the form of shamanic chanting and drumming has almost always been known intuitively.
 Now the science is there to back it up.